 At Spoons Bistro & Bakery, the philosophy is simple - "fresh, local, from the heart".
 Items on the menu boast local flavors and handmade quality.
 Spoons purchases locally grown fruits and vegetables from Okagawa Farms as well as other local producers, while Grand Junction-based Quality Meats provides the choicest cuts for the restaurant.
 For dessert, try the ice cream made at locally owned Enstrom Candies, known for its world-famous toffee which is incorporated into the frozen treat.
 What makes Spoons Bistro & Bakery especially unique is that part of the profits generated by the restaurant support HopeWest Hospice Care Center.

-Le Rouge Restaurant and Piano Bar: In addition to “fantastique” French cuisine using the freshest local ingredients, Le Rouge Restaurant and Piano Bar is known as the venue for the best jazz music in western Colorado.
-Its wine list includes vintages from around the world, featuring those from its own winery, Maison la Belle Vie, in nearby Palisade.
+Le Rouge Restaurant: In addition to “fantastique” French cuisine using the freshest local ingredients, Le Rouge Restaurant and Piano Bar is known as the venue for the best jazz music in western Colorado.
+Its wine list includes vintages from around the world, featuring those from its own winery, Maison la Belle Vie.